artingo/quiz-jest/README.md

-A simple quiz App implemented with React
+A simple quiz App implemented with React.
+Component tests written with Jest and Testing-Libray.